Rings of almost everywhere defined functions: Abstract

 \section{Abstract}

-We prove the following representation theorem: A partially ordered commutative ring $\R$ is a subring of a ring of almost everywhere defined continuous real-valued functions on a compact Hausdorff space $X$ if and only if $\R$ is archimedean and localizable.
-Here we assume that the positive cone of $\R$ is closed under multiplication and stable under multiplication with squares, but we also show that one of these assumptions implies the other.
-An almost everywhere defined function on $X$ is one that is defined on a dense open subset of $X.$ These functions can be added and multiplied pointwise so that the result is again almost everywhere defined.
-A partially ordered commutative ring $\R$ is archimedean if the underlying additive partially ordered abelian group is archimedean, and $\R$ is localizable essentially if its order is compatible with the construction of a localization with sufficiently large, positive denominators.
-As application we obtain several more specific representation theorems: representations by continuous real-valued functions on some topological space if $\R$ is $\sigma$\=/bounded, and representation of lattice-ordered commutative rings ($f$\=/rings), of partially ordered fields, and of commutative operator algebras.
+The following representation theorem is proven: A partially ordered commutative ring $\R$ is a subring of a ring of almost everywhere defined continuous real-valued functions on a compact Hausdorff space $X$ if and only if $\R$ is archimedean and localizable.
+Here we assume that the positive cone of $\R$ is closed under multiplication and stable under multiplication with squares, but actually one of these assumptions implies the other.
+An almost everywhere defined function on $X$ is one that is defined on a dense open subset of $X.$ A partially ordered commutative ring $\R$ is archimedean if the underlying additive partially ordered abelian group is archimedean, and $\R$ is localizable essentially if its order is compatible with the construction of a localization with sufficiently large, positive denominators.
+As applications we discuss the $\sigma$-bounded case, lattice-ordered commutative rings ($f$\=/rings), partially ordered fields, and commutative operator algebras.

 \ \\[-0.5cm] { \textbf{2020 Mathematics Subject Classification:} 06F25, 13J25, 16G30, 47L60 \\ \textbf{Keywords:} partially ordered commutative ring, representation theory, $f$-ring, real algebraic geometry, operator algebras }